Urban and regional planning encompasses the development and implementation of public policies that improve the quality

-The Transportation Studies Program offers the Certificate in Transportation Studies, which requires 18 s.h. of graduate credit.
+The Transportation Studies Program offers the Certificate in Transportation Studies.
 The program focuses on the varied and complex problems of transportation and on interdisciplinary approaches to addressing them.
-The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering (College of Engineering), Economics (Tippie College of Business), Geographical and Sustainability Sciences (College of Liberal Arts and Sciences), and the School of Urban and Regional Planning (Graduate College) participate in the program.
+The Departments of Civil and Environmental Engineering, Industrial and Systems Engineering, Mechanical Engineering (College of Engineering), Economics (Tippie College of Business), and the School of Urban and Regional Planning (Graduate College) participate in the program.

 The certificate is coordinated by the School of Urban and Regional Planning.
-See Certificate in Transportation Studies (Graduate College) in the Catalog.
+See the Certificate in Transportation Studies (Graduate College) in the Catalog.

 Graduate Program of Study